Uche Henry Agbo

-Uche Henry Agbo (born 4 December 1995) is a Nigerian professional footballer who plays as either a centre-back or a defensive midfielder for Slovan Bratislava of the Fortuna Liga.
+Uche Henry Agbo (born 4 December 1995) is a Nigerian professional footballer who plays as either a centre-back or a defensive midfielder for Kazakhstan Premier League club FC Aktobe.

 Club career

 Born in Kano, Uche started playing for local lowly Bai Boys, and moved to Taraba in 2010.
 In May 2011 he signed for JUTH, and appeared regularly for the side, scoring once.

 In January 2012 Uche joined Enyimba International along with teammate James Amankwei.
 He made his debut for the club on 28 April 2013, coming on as a second-half substitute in a 2–0 win against Dolphins.

 In October 2013, Uche went on a trial at Udinese, signing a four-year deal in the following month.
 In March 2014 he moved to Granada CF, linking up with the Andalusians also until 2018 and being assigned to the reserves in Segunda División B.

 On 23 February 2015, Uche made his first team – and La Liga – debut, replacing Javi Márquez in the dying minutes of a 2–1 away loss against Levante UD.
 On 25 July of the following year, he signed a five-year contract with Premier League club Watford, being immediately loaned back to Granada for one year.

 On 11 July 2017, Uche joined Belgian club Standard de Liège.
 On 31 January 2019, he returned to Spain and its first division after agreeing to a six-month loan at Rayo Vallecano, with an option to buy.
 In doing so, he said that he had turned down a big-money move to China, as his career development was more important.

 On 21 January 2020, after a six-month loan spell at S.C.
 Braga, Uche agreed to a deal with Deportivo de La Coruña, still owned by Standard.

 On 1 September 2021, following mass exodus from La Coruña, Agbo was announced as a signing of reigning Slovak champions Slovan Bratislava on a three-year contract.
 His performance against Slovan from the Europa League was recalled in his introduction.